-Day 2: Flying Kites: After a gentle hike in the Aberdares National Park, you’ll have the afternoon to spend time with the kids.
+Day 2: Flying Kites: After a gentle hike in the Aberdares National Park, you’ll have the afternoon to spend time with the students.
 Take your time to get to know these remarkable children and see the impact your fundraising has had on their lives.

 Day 5: Shira Hut (3,840m);.
 A shorter day that begins by climbing up a steep ridge to reach a small semicircular cliff known as Picnic Rock.
 There are excellent views of Kibo and the jagged rim of Shira Plateau from here, and it is a good rest point too!
 The trail continues less steeply to reach the Shira Plateau.
-We camp near Shira Hut (3,840m.) which has some of the most stunning views on Kilimanjaro; close to the huge volcanic cone of Kibo, the spectacular rock formations of Shira Plateau, and looking across to Mt.
+Camp near Shira Hut (3,840m.) which has some of the most stunning views on Kilimanjaro; close to the huge volcanic cone of Kibo, the spectacular rock formations of Shira Plateau, and looking across to Mt.
 Meru floating on the clouds (4-6 hours walking throughout the day).

 Day 6: Great Barranco valley (3,900 m.)
 A morning of gentle ascent and panoramic views, leaving the moorland plateau behind to walk on lava ridges beneath the glaciers of the Western Breach.
-After lunch near the Lava Tower junction (4,550 m.) we descend to the bottom of the Great Barranco valley (3,900 m.), sheltered by towering cliffs and with extensive views of the plains far below (5-7 hours walking throughout the day).
+After lunch near the Lava Tower junction (4,550 m.) descend to the bottom of the Great Barranco valley (3,900 m.), sheltered by towering cliffs and with extensive views of the plains far below (5-7 hours walking throughout the day).

-Day 7: Karanga camp (4,000 m) A steep climb up the Barranco Wall leads us to an undulating trail on the southeastern flank of Kibo, with superb views of the Southern Icefields.
-From here the trail gradually ascends and descends until we reach Karanga camp.
+Day 7: Karanga camp (4,000 m) A steep climb up the Barranco Wall leads you to an undulating trail on the southeastern flank of Kibo, with superb views of the Southern Icefields.
+From here the trail gradually ascends and descends until you reach Karanga camp.
 Here there is plenty of time to rest, or take a short acclimatization walk above the camp (4-5 hours walking throughout the day).

 Day 8: Barafu campsite (4,600 m.)
 A short but steep climb out of Karanga up to the Barafu Campsite.
-The remainder of the day is spent resting and preparing for our midnight summit attempt (3-4 hours walking throughout the day).
+The remainder of the day is spent resting and preparing for your midnight summit attempt (3-4 hours walking throughout the day).